 Yogurt contains active cultures known as probiotics (aka, healthy bacteria), which help keep bad bacteria away.
 It may improve gut function, contains a number of nutrients, including protein, calcium, phosphorus, vitamin B12, potassium, zinc, and iodine.
 It is also a fair source of other B vitamins, such as riboflavin and pantothenic acid (required for enzyme action and energy production, as well as other cellular functions).

 Loaded with phytochemicals, blueberries are a great treat for your dog year-round (you can buy them fresh or frozen).
 The deep blue color comes from anthocyanidins, which are potent antioxidants; blueberries also supply vitamins C and E, manganese, and fiber.
 It’s best to give your dog small quantities since gorging on this tasty fruit can adversely affect canine (and human) bowel movements.

 A Few Other Healthy Foods For Dogs

-In addition to these superfoods, there are many simple, fresh, wholesome foods that dogs and humans can thrive on, including: apples, green beans, papaya, leafy greens, liver and hearts, eggs, oats, bananas, wheat grass, cranberries, nuts, pumpkin seeds, coconut oil, parsley, wheat germ, apple cider vinegar, and many more.
+In addition to these superfoods, there are many natural, fresh, wholesome foods that dogs and humans can thrive on, including apples, green beans, papaya, leafy greens, liver and hearts, eggs, oats, bananas, wheat grass, cranberries, nuts, pumpkin seeds, coconut oil, parsley, wheat germ, apple cider vinegar, and many more.
 For dogs, animal protein such as chicken, turkey, duck, lamb, goat, rabbit, pork, beef, fish, and venison should also be an integral part of their meals.